markp-gc/ipu_path_trace/README.md

   - The neural network and path tracer execute entirely out of on-chip SRAM.
 - It is implemented in Poplar (a C++ graph programming framework design primarily as a backend for ML frameworks).
 - It is a cloud renderer (since most IPU hardware is in remote data centres) and supports a remote user interface for interactive render preview.

-This is a heavily modified fork of the simple path tracing example from [Graphcore's examples repository](https://github.com/graphcore/examples).

 ### Repo structure